Sharp Analysis of RLS-based Digital Precoder with Limited PAPR in Massive MIMO: Abstract

 \section{Abstract}

-This paper focuses on the performance analysis of a class of limited peak-to-average power ratios (PAPR) precoders for downlink multi-user massive multiple-input multiple-output (MIMO) systems.
-Contrary to conventional precoding approaches based on simple linear precoders maximum ratio transmission (MRT) and regularized zero forcing (RZF), the precoders in this paper are obtained by solving a convex optimization problem.
-To be specific, for the precoders we analyze in this paper, the power of each precoded symbol entry is restricted, which allows them to present a reduced PAPR at each antenna.
+This paper focuses on the performance analysis of a class of limited peak-to-average power ratio (PAPR) precoders for downlink multi-user massive multiple-input multiple-output (MIMO) systems.
+Contrary to conventional precoding approaches based on simple linear precoders such as maximum ratio transmission (MRT) and regularized zero-forcing (RZF), the precoders in this paper are obtained by solving a convex optimization problem.
+To be specific, these precoders are designed so that the power of each precoded symbol entry is restricted, and the PAPR at each antenna is tunable.
 By using the Convex Gaussian Min-max Theorem (CGMT), we analytically characterize the empirical distribution of the precoded vector and the joint empirical distribution between the distortion and the intended symbol vector.
-This allows us to study the performance of these precoders in terms of per-antenna power, per-user distortion power, signal to interference and noise ratio, and bit error probability.
-We show that for this class of precoders, there is an optimal transmit power that maximizes the system performance.
+This allows us to study the performance of these precoders in terms of per-antenna power, per-user distortion power, signal-to-noise and distortion ratio (SINAD), and bit error probability.
+We show that for this class of precoders, there is an optimal transmit per-antenna power that maximizes the system performance in terms of SINAD and bit error probability.